canonical/ubuntu-server-documentation/tutorial/managing-software.md

-In Ubuntu, the default configuration of `apt install` is set to install recommended packages alongside `depends`, so when we ran the `apt install apache2` command, `ssl-cert` was included in the packages to be installed (even though it's only recommended, and not strictly needed).
+In Ubuntu, the default configuration of `apt install` is set to install recommended packages alongside `depends`, so when we ran the `apt install apache2` command, `ssl-cert` was included in the proposed packages to be installed (even though it's only recommended, not strictly needed).

 We can override this behaviour by passing the `--no-install-recommends` flag to our command, like this: